Jeliciousz/no-team-switch/README.md

 # no-team-switch
-Stops players from switching teams
+Stops players from switching teams.
+Can be enabled (enabled by default) with `jz_noteamswitch_enabled 1`.